Maxine Wore Black (October 2014)

-My short story “World War III Doesn’t Last Long,” about a young woman in Brooklyn desperately trying to find her girlfriend after a nuclear disaster, was chosen by editor JoSelle Vanderhooft as one of the best lesbian speculative fiction stories published in 2010.
-It was therefore included in Heiresses of Russ 2011: The Year’s Best Lesbian Speculative Fiction (published by Lethe Press.)
+My short story "World War III Doesn't Last Long," about a young woman in Brooklyn desperately trying to find her girlfriend after a nuclear disaster, was chosen by editor JoSelle Vanderhooft as one of the best lesbian speculative fiction stories published in 2010 and included in Heiresses of Russ 2011: The Year's Best Lesbian Speculative Fiction (published by Lethe Press.)

 The story was originally published in Collective Fallout, a queer-themed science fiction magazine.
 You can read an excerpt here.

 Blog posts are very ephemeral, but here are a few guest posts I have done on other people's blogs: